Plastic Pollution : Dependency, Causes & Solutions

 Single-use plastic is the main culprit that has permeated our daily lives and is now polluting our beautiful lands and oceans.
 A report by Dalberg discovered that over the last decade alone, the world has produced as much plastic as it has over the preceding years combined, with 75% of that being waste products.

 Seal pups caught in plastic fishing nets

-When plastic is not properly disposed, it ends up in the ocean, polluting and endangering our wildlife.
+When plastic is not properly disposed of, it ends up in the ocean, polluting and endangering our wildlife.
 It then continues to linger, becoming micro and nano-particles as plastic never fully biodegrades.

 “Every stage of the plastic lifecycle poses a significant risk to human health, and the majority of people worldwide are exposed to plastic at multiple stages of this lifecycle.”

-Mayor of Dagupan, Phillipines, Belen Fernadez overlooking the cities 50 year old plastic dump that regularly gets put into the South China Sea
+Mayor of Dagupan, Philippines, Belen Fernadez overlooks the city’s 50-year-old plastic dump that regularly gets put into the South China Sea

 There are several ways you can be a part of the solution.
 Here are seven ways you can prevent micro-plastics from further becoming a macro issue:

 - Next time you get your coffee fix, ditch that takeaway cup and take your own mug, or even better, invest in a keep-cup.